 Amtrak's Safety Department determines acceptable footwear for all Amtrak employees.
-Refer to specific craft positions covered in this section.
+See Amtrak's Employee Safety Instructions for acceptable footwear for all Amtrak employees.

 - Shoes must provide ample protection in the work environment by covering the entire foot, including toes and heel. - Train Service shoes must be black leather, plain, clean and polished. - Onboard Service shoes may be black or navy blue leather, plain, clean and polished. - Shoes must have a sturdy non-leather sole that will resist puncture and is chemical resistant. - Shoes must be fully laced, buckled, zipped or otherwise fastened. - Laces must not create a tripping hazard. - Shoes must have a definite heel that does not exceed two (2) inches. - Canvas, suede, woven leather, plastic, running shoes, leather athletic shoes, hiking or construction boots, cowboy boots, clogs, flip-flops or ballet style (flats) are not permitted. - Shoes with loose, thin cracked, ripple or wedge type soles without a defined heel, or with high heel, platform soles, or with a metal plate or cleat on sole or heel, are prohibited. - Yard work type boots are not permitted to be worn with dresses or skirts. - Dress boots may be worn during inclement weather conditions only and with approval from local management.